 Think about under-promising and over-delivering.
-For example, ‘We will get it to you by Friday’ and then deliver it the next day.
+For example, ‘We will deliver within 3 working days’ and then deliver within 24 hours.

-As long as you’ve clearly set expectations, customers don’t mind dealing problems - providing that you inform them early.
-Like you, the thing they want least of all is surprises
+As long as you’ve clearly set expectations, customers don’t mind dealing with problems - providing that you inform them early.
+Like you, the thing they want least of all is surprises!